Summary

 Wikipedia

-Elissa Blair Slotkin (born July 10, 1976) is an American politician serving as a U.S. representative for Michigan's 7th congressional district since 2019.[1]
+Elissa Blair Slotkin (born July 10, 1976) is an American politician who is a United States senator-elect from Michigan.
+She has served as the U.S. representative for Michigan’s 7th congressional district since 2019.[1]
 The district, numbered as the 8th from 2019 to 2023, stretches from Lansing to the outer northern suburbs of Detroit.
 A member of the Democratic Party, Slotkin was previously a Central Intelligence Agency (CIA) analyst and Department of Defense official.

 Early life and education